websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/about-the-content-dashboard.md

 > Available: Liferay 7.3+.

 The *Content Dashboard* is a global application for managing your content.
-From the Content Dashboard page, content authors and marketers can access and audit all content generated across Sites and Asset Libraries in the [Content Audit Tool](./content-dashboard-interface.md#content-audit-tool).
+From the Content Dashboard page, content authors and marketers can access and audit all content generated across Sites and Asset Libraries.

 ```{note}
 For analyzing performance metrics of your content, use the [Content Performance panel](../content-performance-tool/about-the-content-performance-tool.md).